ADGEfficiency/adgefficiency.github.io/_posts/2021-10-18-space-between-money-and-the-planet.md

 ---

+A few months ago I completed a piece of work I've been working towards for three years - answering the question - is there a tradeoff between making money and saving carbon with batteries?

+The conclusion is that there is -

+This result is specific to the dataset used here (South Australian wholesale & marginal intensity data) - but hopefully helps to combat the common mindset that we can ignore carbon signals and focus only on economic optimization - not only in electricity but throughout the economy.

+---

 <center>
 <img src="/assets/space-between/hero.png">
 </center>
 <br />

-Batteries are a key technology in our current energy transition - crucial in enabling low carbon renewable generation to replace dirty electricity.
+Batteries are a key technology in the clean energy transition - enabling low carbon renewable generation to replace dirty electricity.

+**Operating a battery requires making decisions to achieve a goal**.
+What do we want our battery to do?
-**Operating a battery is decision making** - how should we operate it?
-Depends on your goal - are you trying to maximize profit or save carbon?

-A common mindset in energy is to assume that optimizing for money will also optimize carbon savings.
+Two natural goals for a battery are to maximize profit or save carbon.
+A common mindset in energy is to assume that these are the same thing - that optimizing for money will also optimize carbon savings.

 **This work shows this mindset is wrong** - that there is a trade-off between making money and saving carbon when operating a battery.

-This work shows that **maximizing profit will completely wipe out any environmental benefit** of the battery 50% of the time!

-This work calculates the carbon price needed to correct for the misalignment between price and carbon signals.
+This work shows that **maximizing profit will completely wipe out any environmental benefit 50% of the time**, and calculates the carbon price needed to correct for this misalignment between price and carbon signals.

 ## The 'just make money' fallacy